 Gopichand happily obliged and as he played the opening shot of the Senior Nationals Championships, the 42-year-old coach was quick to remind the players about giving their best in the championships.

-- Not worried about PV Sindhu finishing second, says Pullela Gopichand
+- Saina Nehwal and PV Sindhu are precious diamonds, says Pullela Gopichand

 “Playing in the nationals is always one of the important steps in a player’s career, particularly for the young talent in the country.
 Of course because of the Olympics and the international events, we do not have the top players in this tournament, but there are a good number of quality players.
 The arrangements have also been fantastic and good court conditions will ensure a high-level of badminton,” said the former player, who won the All England Open Championships in 2001, the only other Indian to win the prestigious event after Prakash Padukone.